ghass64/MovieApp/README.md

 7.MovieAppUITest : it uses ui test to test the search and the pick from the suggestions in the table

 Methods:
-1.configureSearchBarController() : initialize and configure searchbar controller 2.QueryForMovie(text:String) : method to save the query and go to result page and to query the text from the webservice 3.ConfigureTableView() : Configure the tableview so the cells will be dynamic in height 4.addPullToRefresh() : add pull to refresh mechanism to the tableview 5.handleRefresh() : method to call after pull to referesh to update the list 6.UpdateRecentSearchCache() : Method to insert the query to suggestions or update it through the CacheManager
+1. configureSearchBarController() : initialize and configure searchbar controller
+2. QueryForMovie(text:String) : method to save the query and go to result page and to query the text from the webservice
+3. ConfigureTableView() : Configure the tableview so the cells will be dynamic in height
+4. addPullToRefresh() : add pull to refresh mechanism to the tableview
+5. handleRefresh() : method to call after pull to referesh to update the list
+6. UpdateRecentSearchCache() : Method to insert the query to suggestions or update it through the CacheManager